ChrisBrooksbank/Tutorials.CSharp/Asynchronous.md

 }
 ```

-The above is a great solution for locally compute heavy calls.
+The above is a good solution for locally compute heavy calls.
 However often the delay is because we are waiting for a API call on a seperate process, likely seperate server, to complete.
 This delay is unpredictable e.g. because of network conditions and current API load.